-The ASRC’s strategic plan, 2016–2018 is our road map and vision for the welcoming Australia we want for people seeking asylum; one that is generous, compassionate, embraces the resilience, entrepreneurial spirit and potential of refugees to enable people to thrive.
+The ASRC’s strategic plan, 2018 – 2021 is our road map and vision for the welcoming Australia we want for people seeking asylum; one that is generous, compassionate, embraces the resilience, entrepreneurial spirit and potential of refugees to enable people to thrive.

 Our three year strategic plan centres around the following four goals.

 1. We increase impact by focusing on critical and unmet needs through collaboration, innovation and evaluation.